 Enjoy these jokes that play after movies, and be on the lookout next time you're sitting in a darkened theater.

 Initially, the Santa Rosa School Board had given director Wes Craven permission to fill Scream on their property.
 But before filming began, the board reneged on their promise, sending the filmmaker scrambling to find a new location at the last minute.
 Craven got his revenge, though.

-#6 on The Best Movies of 1996
+#5 on The Best Movies of 1996

 #96 on The Best Rainy Day Movies

 The Airplane movies spoofed disaster epics in a major way, and the ribbing didn't stop after the final scene.
 The credits of Airplane II: The Sequel contain some funny gags stemming from the bizarrely-named crew member job titles.
 For instance, after the best boy is listed, there is a "worst boy" credit, given to none other than Adolf Hitler.

-#74 on The Funniest '80s Movies
+#75 on The Funniest '80s Movies

-#23 on The Best Movies of 1982
+#27 on The Best Movies of 1982